Harris' dual identities challenge America's race labels | International

 "I didn't go through some evolution about who am I and what is my identity," she said in a June interview with the Los Angeles Times' "Asian Enough" podcast.
 "And I guess the frustration I have is if people think that I should have gone through such a crisis and need to explain it."
 For others from multiracial backgrounds, however, the journey can be fraught.
 On her Instagram account, Amanda Neal proudly declares that she's "HELLA BLACK, HELLA PINAY," referring to the demonym for a woman of Filipino descent.
 But the 30-year-old voice instructor in Chicago says it's taken much time and self-reflection to fully embrace both sides of her racial identity.
 As a young girl, Neal said people often tried to make her choose one identity over the other because her mother is an immigrant from Philippines and her father is an African American who grew up in Chicago and Hawaii.
 And she said some Filipino relatives told her to avoid sounding or acting "too Black."
 "It turned into an anti-Blackness that I didn't even know I had," she said.

-Officially, the U.S. census claims that about 3.5 per cent of US residents identified as two or more races in 2018, up from 2.4 per cent in 2000.
-But when Pew conducted its own survey, its number increased five-fold when accounting for people who identified as one race but said that at least one of their parents was a different race or multiracial, as well as people who had at least one grandparent of a different race than themselves or their parents..
+Officially, the US census claims that about 3.5% of US residents identified as two or more races in 2018, up from 2.4% in 2000.
+But when Pew conducted its own survey, its number increased five-fold when accounting for people who identified as one race but said that at least one of their parents was a different race or multiracial, as well as people who had at least one grandparent of a different race than themselves or their parents.
+And though respondents were allowed to identify as more than one race in the US census beginning in 2000, the race category options still are not all-encompassing.

+People of Middle Eastern or North African descent have long struggled with what to pick.
+Advocates had unsuccessfully pushed for a separate category for the 2020 census, but the Census Bureau for now encourages people in those categories to identify as white.
+And even though Hispanic identity isn't a race, Latinos often aren't sure how to answer the race question and select "some other race" on census forms.
+Aside from the way they outwardly present, how multiracial people are raised and conditioned by their families, their exposure to certain relatives and the makeup of their community surroundings also are important factors in how they identify.

+Former President Barack Obama, whose father was Kenyan and mother was white, identifies as Black, while Meghan Markle, the Duchess of Sussex, whose father is white and mother is Black, has indicated a preference for being identified as biracial.